BioMedMS/fiscas/README.md

 The first thing you need is a clean installation of Python 3.8.10.
 Other versions might work as well but this is the one it was successfully tested on while many newer versions failed.
 This will be true for all the versions mentioned in the following.
 To circumvent dependency conflicts it is recommended to use a virtual environment for all of the following installations.
 If you don't know how to do that you can find help under this link: https://docs.python.org/3/library/venv.html.
 If you have set up your environment and activated it, install numpy `pip install numpy`

-2) Cellprofiler
+2) Cellprofiler (optional)

 Then you can start installing CellProfiler (Version 4.2.1).
 You can find detailed instructions for that under https://github.com/CellProfiler/CellProfiler/wiki/Source-installation-%28Windows%29.
 For version 4.2.1 you can skip the step in which you clone the github directory and replace `pip install -e .` with `pip install cellprofiler==4.2.1`
+If you don't want to use CellProfiler for your segmentation you can also directly load in a segmentation mask created by other programs.

-3) Cellpose and Stardist
+3) Cellpose and Stardist (optional)

+You only need these packages if you want to do the segmentation with the implemented Cellprofiler pipeline.
-Then you need to install Cellpose and Stardist.
+If you do, you need to install Cellpose and Stardist.
 Simply run `pip install cellpose==2.1.1` and `pip install stardist==0.8.3`.
 After that you need to include both of them in your CellProfiler installation.
 For that you can download the 'runcellpose.py' and 'runstardist.py' scripts from the CellProfiler-plugins Github page (https://github.com/CellProfiler/CellProfiler-plugins) and move both of them into the plugin folder specified by your CellProfiler installation.

 4) Python packages